DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment2.md

 #### SELECT DISTINCT

 1. Run the query above in the SPARQL endpoint, and look how many results you have.
-1. Change the _result clause_ to the following line, and look at the amount of results.
+1. Change the _result clause_ to the following line, and look at the amount of results:

 ```SPARQL
 SELECT DISTINCT ?drugLabel ?geneLabel ?biological_processLabel ?diseaseLabel